Explore the data

 REGION

-Prevalence data are presented for 21 regions of the world (which contain 196 countries) *.
+Prevalence data are presented for 21 regions of the world (which contain 220 countries and territories) *.
 Regions are nested into super-regions.

 SUPER-REGION

-Prevalence data are presented for 7 super-regions of the world (which contain 21 regions in which are nested 196 countries) *.
+Prevalence data are presented for 7 super-regions of the world (which contain 21 regions in which are nested 220 countries and territories) *.

-*according to the definition of the United Nation - https://population.un.org
+*according to the definition of the United Nations - https://population.un.org